ericholscher/ericholscher.com/site/blog/2013/nov/4/new-theme-read-the-docs.rst

 :Date: 2013-11-04 10:00:00

-A new theme for Read the Docs
+A New Theme for Read the Docs
 =============================

 We have been `hard at work`_ improving `Read the Docs`_ over the past month.